jjmr007/Hack_Watcher/README.md

 >node moNitor
 ```

-You should start to see the Transfer events of Dolar-On-Chain contract, in bot, the console, and your telegram app.
+You should start to see the Transfer events of Dolar-On-Chain contract, in both, the console, and your telegram app.